P1sco/QuestHunter/Readme.md

     * Create a directory structure: `Binaries/Win64/en-US`
     * Place your placeholder files here:
         * `Binaries/Win64/en-US/source.mui`
-    * Compile Gif.py to main.exe and rename it to main.mfs and plac it here:
+    * Compile and Executable of Gif.py to main.exe and rename it to main.mfs and plac it here:
         * `Binaries/Win64/main.mfs`
     > **Note:** These files should be the lightweight stub files you intend to use for the emulation process.